2019 FIFA Club World Cup final: Flamengo

 Flamengo qualified for the Club World Cup as winners of the Copa Libertadores, defeating River Plate with two last-minute goals by Gabriel Barbosa in the final, which was played a month before the Club World Cup.

 Flamengo entered with a bye to their semi-final match against AFC Champions League winners Al Hilal of Saudi Arabia.
 Flamengo started poorly and nearly conceded to Bafétimbi Gomis in the 16th minute after a big rebound from goalkeeper Diego Alves.
 Two minutes later, Mohammed Al-Breik crossed low to Salem Al-Dawsari in the box who scored the opening goal.
 Flamengo did little to create good chances in the first half but returned with a different posture and higher defensive line in the second half.
 Within three minutes, Flamengo's attacking trio leveled the score: Gabriel Barbosa found Bruno Henrique open inside the box, who rolled the ball across to Giorgian De Arrascaeta for the equalizer.
 Diego came on in substitute for Gerson and initiated the play in the 78th minute that resulted in Rafinha's cross to Bruno Henrique for the go-ahead header.
 Three minutes later, Diego found Bruno Henrique in the box whose cross was deflected in by Ali Al-Bulaihi for an own-goal.
 Moments later, André Carrillo of Al-Hilal was sent off after hitting De Arrascaeta.
-Flamengo advance with the 3–1 victory.
+Flamengo advanced with the 3–1 victory.